deatrich/doc-with-pandoc-markdown/create-workspace.md

 #### Spell checking in editors

-A good editor will offer spell checking as an option; it is typically found in a *Tools* menu.
+A good editor will offer spell checking as an option; it is typically found in a *Tools* menu of your favourite editor.
 If you decide that your editor's spell checking is useful then proceed with it.
 Embedded spell checking is available on gvim, pluma, emacs, kate and gedit.
 It is even better to have spell checking which is *markdown-aware*; by that I mean it does not try to spell check inside Markdown syntax and elements.
 You will need to experiment with your editor's spell checking.

 #### Spell checking with native programs